Codeplain-ai/plain2code_client/Plain-language-specification.md

 **Important Notes:**
 - Only links to files in the same folder (and its subfolders) as the Plain specification are supported.
 Links to external resources are not supported.
 - File paths are resolved relative to the location of the Plain specification file.
+- All types are supported, except binary files.

 ### Hierarchical Resource Visibility